d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout_vn.md

 <!--
 Then, in 2014, Srivastava et al. :cite:`Srivastava.Hinton.Krizhevsky.ea.2014` developed a clever idea for how to apply Bishop's idea to the *internal* layers of the network, too.
 Namely, they proposed to inject noise into each layer of the network before calculating the subsequent layer during training.
-They realized that when training a deep network with many layers, enforcing smoothness just on the input-output mapping.
+They realized that when training a deep network with many layers, injecting noise enforces smoothness just on the input-output mapping.
 -->

 Và rồi vào năm 2014, Srivastava et al. :cite:`Srivastava.Hinton.Krizhevsky.ea.2014` đã phát triển một ý tưởng thông minh để áp dụng ý tưởng trên của Bishop cho các tầng *nội bộ* của mạng nơ-ron.